scossu/lakesuperior/docs/about.rst

 .. [#] However if your client splits pairtrees upstream, such as Hyrax does, that obviously needs to change to get rid of the path segments.

+.. [#] Your mileage may vary depending on the variety of your triples.